I’ve been getting questions about how to maintain your sales over time.

-Should you just be offering discounts and compete on price?
+Should you just be offering discounts and competing on price?

 After all, don’t shoppers just want the best price?

 Well, not always…

-And I’d say there are better ways to keep rank higher and increase your sales without slashing your prices.
+And I’d say there are better ways to keep ranking higher and increase your sales without slashing your prices.

-And that is, ensuring your listing is fully optimized.
+And that is Amazon listing optimization: ensuring your product listing is fully optimized.

 Here are 6 key areas to focus on to optimize your listing:

 1. Optimize Your Product Title

-After your photos, this is the first thing customers will see and one of the most important parts of your listing.
+After your photos, the product title is the first thing customers will see and one of the most important parts of your listing.
 Therefore, you want to write and optimize your Amazon product title for maximum discoverability.

 Put your main keywords in the product title and be sure that they’re relevant to the product

-Include a range of unique keywords to maximize your chances of ranking for them.
+Include a range of unique relevant keywords to maximize your chances of ranking for them.
 Repeating keywords isn’t going to help your ranking.

 Mention a key benefit or feature that sets you apart from the competition.
 For example, you can say that your product is 100% BPA-free or scratch-resistant.

 Be sure that your title is 200 characters or less or it may be suppressed.
 Amazon now recommends no more than 80 characters for your title.
 However, depending on your product category, it may be less so be sure to check your category’s guidelines.

 2. Create Product Features That Sell

-After your product photos and title, your product features are the next things that customers see.
+After your product photos and title, your product features (bullet points) are the next things that customers see.

 Focus on the product’s benefits and how they help to solve a problem or improve their life.